ajeetphadnis/Lynux_project_ajeet/README.md

 Various security mechanisms exist for specialized internet services like email, electronic commerce, and payment, wireless internet, etc.
 To provide the security to this internet various protocols have been used like SSL (Secure Socket Layer), TLS ( Transport Layer Security), etc
 Protocols are divided in the following catagories:
-SSL Protocol
+- SSL Protocol
-TLS Protocol
+- TLS Protocol
-SHTTP
+- SHTTP
-SET Protocol
+- SET Protocol
-PEM Protocol
+- PEM Protocol
-PGP Protocol
+- PGP Protocol
-IPSec and VPNs
+- IPSec and VPNs
-SSL and TLS
+- SSL and TLS
-Application Transparent Transport Layer Security Kerberos
+- Application Transparent Transport Layer Security
+- Kerberos
-OSPF authentication
+- OSPF authentication
-SNMPv3
+- SNMPv3

-All the above network and web security protocols need mechanisms that would implement cyber threat protection against the Enterprise web application attacks. cryptographic protocol or encryption protocol is an abstract or concrete protocol that performs a security-related function and applies cryptographic methods, often as sequences of cryptographic primitives
-Cryptographic protocols are widely used for secure application-level data transport.
+All the above network and web security protocols need mechanisms that would implement cyber threat protection against the Enterprise web application attacks. cryptographic protocol or encryption protocol is an abstract or concrete protocol that performs a security-related function and applies cryptographic methods, often as sequences of cryptographic primitives Cryptographic protocols are widely used for secure application-level data transport.
 A cryptographic protocol usually incorporates at least some of these aspects:
-Key agreement or establishment
+- Key agreement or establishment
-Entity authentication
+- Entity authentication
-Symmetric encryption and message authentication material construction Secured application-level data transport Non-repudiation methods
+- Symmetric encryption and message authentication material construction
+- Secured application-level data transport
+- Non-repudiation methods
-Secret sharing methods
+- Secret sharing methods
-Secure multi-party computation
+- Secure multi-party computation

+raksha.io implements the cryptographic mechanisms required in form of :
+  -  PKI
+  -  OAUTH
+  -  SAML2
+  -  ECDSA
-raksha.io implements the cryptographic mechanisms required in form of : PKI, OAUTH, SAML2, ECDSA low level protocols. raksha.io runs a demo version of ProtocolExchange REST service Hub.
+  -  low level protocols.

+raksha.io runs a demo version of ProtocolExchange REST service Hub.
 This service can be accessed by any without any login at this url pattern: https://utes-dev.phadnis.no/getProtocolTrans?convrt=saml-oauth The url parameter convrt tells the service which type of protocol transformation is to be performed.
-Valid parameters are: saml-oauth, saml-x509, oauth-saml, oauth-x509, x509-saml and x509-oauth.
+Valid parameters are:
+  - saml-oauth
+  - saml-x509
+  - oauth-saml
+  - oauth-x509
+  - x509-saml and
+  - x509-oauth.

 Typical client interfaces are cURL and Postman.
-Example of Postman : configure a https - POST method with the url.
+Example of Postman :
+  1. configure a https - POST method with the url.
 Set Accept header to application/json.
-Paste client cert or token in the body of the request.
-Example of cURL : curl -s -o response.txt -w "%{http_code}" -F file=@saml2jwt_test.jwt --header 'Accept: application/json' -X POST -k https://localhost:20443/getProtocolTrans?convrt=oauth-saml
+  2. Paste client cert or token in the body of the request.
+Example of cURL :
+    - curl -s -o response.txt -w "%{http_code}" -F file=@saml2jwt_test.jwt
+    -   --header 'Accept: application/json' -X POST -k https://localhost:20443/getProtocolTrans?convrt=oauth-saml

 ECDSA For SSL / TLS Certificates & much more …